cesar-rocha/niwqg/README.md

-Code for a special class of solutions of the Xie & Vanneste (2015) coupled model in a doubly periodic domain –– the documentation is in the works.
+Code for a special class of solutions of the Xie & Vanneste (2015) coupled model in a doubly periodic domain.

 <img src="./docs/figs/organogram.png" alt="NIWQG organogram"  width="500">